Aquarium Finisterrae: Sala Nautilus

 Through 48 windows in a room decorated like Captain Nemo's study in the Nautilus, Sala Nautilus is an observation room immersed in a 4400000 l pool containing 700 fish of 34 different species: sand sharks, amberfish, amberjacks, yellowtails, groupers, ocean sunfish; there are also different kinds of sharks like school sharks, angel sharks, spiny dogfish, hound sharks, nursehounds and catsharks as well as frequenters of the Galician coast like sea bass, red gurnards, immense turbots, skates and filefish.
 One of the major attractions introduced on May 24, 2006 is Gastón, a 3 m, 100 kg male sand shark (Carcharias taurus) from the Océanopolis aquarium in Brest, France.
 With him lives a female sand shark named Hermosa.

-The inside of the Nautilus room pays homage to the book from which it originated, Twenty Thousand Leagues Under the Sea by Jules Verne.
+The inside of the Nautilus room pays homage to the 1870 book from which it originated, Twenty Thousand Leagues Under the Seas by Jules Verne.
 The room is packed with posters showing various copies of the book and movie posters of several film adaptations and in different languages.

 The room is also made to be a replica of the study as described in the book.
 A collection of objects—furniture, plates, catalogs, scientific apparatuses, paintings, engravings, sea shells, animal and mineral samples, nautical apparatuses and objects, navigational charts, and personal objects—all date to the second half of the nineteenth century and are related to the character of Jules Verne's novel.

 The room also has leather-covered Chester armchairs, old maps, and period mirrors that reflect distorted images.
 The atmosphere is completed with a 20-minute symphony, containing several passages of organ music, specially composed by Luis Delgado for this room.